 Nearly a century ago, seismic changes established the utility franchise monopoly and a regulated return on equity business model.
 Encouraging socialized costs to make electricity affordable for all, this model performed very well to incentivize utilities to build power plants and electrify the entire country.

 Today, we are standing on the precipice of another seismic shift.
 In a world where energy efficiency and distributed resources have taken a measurable toll on traditional business, utility executives are wrestling with how they can meet expected revenue growth requirements.
 This issue is complex and must be addressed on multiple fronts if electric utilities want to be relevant and lead the industry through this change.
 Utilities must simultaneously work to pivot internally and externally across four dimensions in order to survive the accelerating needs of society relative to energy management.
-These four dimensions are:
+These three dimensions are:

 - Adapting to new business models (current article)